 5. The Post-Dispatch Lake and Boat House Restaurant are open once again.
 Row boats and paddle boats are available for rent, when weather permits.
 Visitors have an opportunity to share the century-old tradition of boating in Forest Park.
 For more information, call 314-961-7588, ext.
 221.

-is the site of the annual Great Forest Park Balloon Glow and Great Forest Park Balloon Race, the second weekend of September.
+7. Central Fields is the site of the annual Great Forest Park Balloon Glow and Great Forest Park Balloon Race, on the third weekend of September.

 9 - 10.
 The Norman K. Probstein Community Golf Courses and Youth Learning Center are managed by American Golf.
 The Norman K. Probstein Community Golf Courses have been reconfigured utilizing a Hale Irwin design which includes three new, distinct, nine-hole courses which will be named for native Missouri Trees: Dogwood, Hawthorne and Redbud.
 Each course may be played separately or combined with another for an 18-hole round.
 Call 314-367-1337 for greens fees, tee times and course information.